 After bickering about if they should take their old convertible or not, Granny resolutely calls for a taxi.
 Their car is over snowed anyway as someone has left the roof down…

-Missy stops and stares at a little golden cowplant.
-‘I didn’t know the gold one was in Midnight Hollow?’
+Granny quickly strides through the somber, boring alleys, rapidly scanning the surroundings for the object they are looking for.
+Missy complains.
+There are so many strange things to admire.
+Suddenly she stops and stares at a little golden cowplant.
+‘I didn’t know the gold one was in Vulturu?’

 ‘It isn’t, Missy.
 It’s a fake.
 Can’t you feel it?’
 Missy closes her eyes for a brief instant, and then she nods but Granny isn’t fooled.
-Her sister has not felt a thing.
+Her sister has not felt a thing because there is nothing to be felt.

 ‘Look!
-It seems almost real…’ Missy has stopped in awe by a golden pumpkin.
-Granny glances at the huge object and walks over to the window.
-The snowfall is intensifying and she’s worried they might be stuck in Vulturu because of the state of the roads.
+It seems almost real…’ Missy has stopped – again.
+This time in awe by a golden pumpkin.
+Granny glances at the huge object and continues over to the window.
+The snowfall is intensifying and she’s worried they might get stuck in Vulturu because of the state of the roads.
 They better hurry…

 A loud hissing makes her turn around.
 Missy is looking stunned, staring at the pumpkin slowly shrinking on the pedestal.